 Chuck Cheesman (for media use)

-Chuck leads a Jekyll/Hyde life as a recording artist, producing recordings of original music for both children and adults.
-The contemporary folk/rock CD Imagining Dancers (February 2011) has received airplay across the country on college, community, and internet radio stations including Pandora Online Radio.
+Chuck leads a double life as a recording artist, producing recordings of original music for both children and adults.
+The contemporary folk/rock CD Imagining Dancers (February 2011) has received radio airplay across the country on college, community, and internet stations including Pandora Online Radio and the syndicated program The Midnight Special.
 It was named the “favorite album” of 2011 by Northern Arizona’s Mountain Living Magazine.
 Dancing With No Shoes On (September 2011) is a more whimsical children’s release that maintains Chuck’s high standards of writing, musicianship, and production.

 photo by Jim McCarthy